Information about the CPS High School Admissions Test and Process 2021May 11, 2021

 Laying the Groundwork for College Admissions

-The college admissions landscape has changed a great deal since the pandemic started, and it’s unclear what it will look like once rising sophomores start filling out applications.
-Here’s what we’re confident won’t change: GPA, rigor of curriculum, and contributions to a community.
-These aspects matter the most to schools (and this was the case before the pandemic!).
+The college admissions landscape has changed a great deal over the past few years, and it’s unclear what it will look like once rising sophomores start filling out applications.
+Here’s what we’re confident will remain important to college admissions officers: a strong GPA, appropriate rigor of curriculum, and contributions to a community.
 These are not areas students can start giving attention to late junior year when the college admissions process suddenly becomes real.
 So we want to make sure these elements are on your radar now.

 What does this mean for sophomores?
 Do well in appropriately challenging classes.
 Participate in activities that interest you and allow you to connect with others.
 This will look different for each child, based on their abilities, interests, and access.
 Admissions officers want to know what your child will bring to the school—and they don’t expect them to bring it all!
 As one college consultant put it in this article, “’Colleges are looking for a well-rounded student body, not necessarily a well-rounded student.’”